 Where there is any suspicion that a child is engaged in such behaviour it should be addressed in the child's Placement Plan together with strategies to be adopted to help the child find alternative lifestyles need to be identified.

 In addressing these behaviours consideration must be given to the extent to which the child is suffering Significant Harm and whether it is necessary to refer the child under Safeguarding Children Procedures in the area where the child is living.If there is any suspicion that a child is involved in prostitution, Ofsted must be notified.

 9. Sexually Transmitted Diseases

-If it is known or suspected that a child has a sexually transmitted disease (including HIV and AIDS), carers/residential staff must notify their managers and the child's social worker, who will decide what measures to take.
+If it is known or suspected that a child has a sexually transmitted disease (including HIV), carers/residential staff must notify their managers and the child's social worker, who will decide what measures to take.

 10. Peer Group Abuse

 The possibility of peer abuse will always be taken seriously but we recognise it is equally important not to label or stigmatise normal sexual exploration and experimentation between children.

 Behaviour is not a cause for concern unless it is compulsive, coercive, age-inappropriate or between children of significantly different ages, maturity or mental abilities.